srandrews/checkout-kata/README.md

 The checkout process assumes that StockItem prices stay constant, any updates to the StockItem pricing, during a checkout tranaction could lead to inconsistent results.
 Going forward, only the sku ID should be stored in the OrderItem and the price looked up when requesting the order total.

+The thrown exceptions need to be simplified and documented to detail when each exception can be thrown